webpack/webpack.js.org/src/content/concepts/index.md

   - chenxsan
 ---

-At its core, **webpack** is a _static module bundler_ for modern JavaScript applications.
-When webpack processes your application, it internally builds a [dependency graph](/concepts/dependency-graph/) which maps every module your project needs and generates one or more _bundles_.

 T> Learn more about JavaScript modules and webpack modules [here](/concepts/modules).

 Since version 4.0.0, **webpack does not require a configuration file** to bundle your project.
 Nevertheless, it is [incredibly configurable](/configuration) to better fit your needs.